Gut Health: A Naturopathic Approach

 The Gut as the “Second Brain”

-The gut is also a hub for neurochemical activity.
-Often called the “second brain,” it produces about 95% of the body’s serotonin, a mood-elevating neurotransmitter, that also promotes restful sleep.
+As previously mentioned, the gut is a hub for neuro-chemical activity.
+Often called the “second brain,” it produces about 95% of the body’s serotonin—an important mood-regulating neurotransmitter—that serves as a precursor to melatonin—a neurohormone that is regulates sleep and circadian rhythms .
 Nearly half of your dopamine—associated with motivation—is synthesised in the gut, fuelling your drive and sense of reward.
 On top of this, the gut microbiome also plays a key role in producing GABA, the “calm-keeper,” helping to ease stress and promote relaxation.

 Think of your gut as the composer of your body’s emotional symphony.
 Nurturing a healthy microbiome can fine-tune neurotransmitter production, harmonising mental clarity, mood stability, and overall well-being.